winitzki/scall/tutorial/programming_dhall.md

         in la r nil arr
     in { pure, bind }
 ```

-Let us test this code by deriving `ListC/join` and applying it to a nested list:
+Test this code by deriving `ListC/join` and applying it to a nested list:

 ```dhall
 let ListC/join = monadJoin ListC monadListC